 Area Guide: The New Greens area of St Albans

-The shops at High Oaks offer a range of useful amenities, including a convenience store, a newsagents’, a fancy dress and dancewear shop, a florist, a hairdresser, a bakers, a Chinese/fish and chip shop and an Indian takeaway.
+The parade of shops on High Oaks offers a range of useful amenities.
+These include a Co-Op, a newsagents, a fancy dress and dancewear shop, a florist, a hairdresser, a bakers, a Chinese/fish and chip shop and an Indian takeaway.
+Airport Cars, a popular taxi company to/from the nearby airports, is also based in this suburb.

 Other schools serving the New Greens area include Garden Fields JMI on nearby Townsend Drive.
 Rated ‘good’ by Ofsted, it is in the process of expanding to a three-form entry and will have a maximum of 630 pupils on roll by 2021, making it the biggest primary school in St Albans.

-The St Albans Centurions Rugby League team play their home games from Toulmin Drive sports ground.
-The first team play in the East Rugby League, but the ground is also home to several kids’ teams as well as the Grey Cents, a team aged 35-plus.
+The St Albans Centurions Rugby League team play their home games from Toulmin Drive.
+The first team play in the Rugby League East League, but the ground also hosts teams starting from under nines upwards.
+The area of woodland adjacent to the playing fields is popular with dog walkers.